westonganger/rearmed-rb/README.md

 Post.find_in_relation_batches # this returns a relation instead of an array Post.find_relation_each # this returns a relation instead of an array
 ```

-Note: All methods which involve deletion are compatible with Paranoia & ActsAsParanoid

 ##### Rails 4.x Backports
 ```ruby